Asia-Pacific leaders condemn war, renew calls for open trade | Law-Order

 Cambodian Prime Minister Hun Sen, who was to represent the Association of Southeast Asian Nations but did not attend after getting COVID-19.

-Riot police stood guard behind barricades at a major intersection, keeping protesters well at bay.

-But police clashed in another area of Bangkok with demonstrators who took the opportunity of the APEC meeting to renew calls for democratic reforms in Thailand and accuse the government of promoting policies to APEC that favor big business over ordinary people.
+On Friday, police clashed in another area of Bangkok with demonstrators who took the opportunity of the APEC meeting to renew calls for democratic reforms in Thailand and accuse the government of promoting policies to APEC that favour big business over ordinary people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)